htmd.model module#

 - Parameters:

-lag (int) – The lag time at which to calculate the Markov state model.
+lag (float) – The lag time at which to calculate the Markov state model.
 The units are specified with the units argument.

 macronum (int) – The number of macrostates (metastable states) to produce